 - craves heavier foods such as fats, animal protein, nuts and seeds

-- does not feel satiated after eating the lighter hydrating foods such as vegetables and fruits
+- does not feel satiated after eating lighter hydrating foods such as vegetables and fruits

 Diet for a fast metabolism

-Someone who is a fast oxidizer will want to fuel their bodies with a higher percentage of healthy fats and protein such as:
+Someone who is a fast oxidizer will want to fuel their bodies with a higher percentage of fatty foods and protein.
+Some healthy fats for a fast oxidizer diet include:

 - nuts and seeds

-A fast oxidizer does better with a smaller percentage of the diet being unrefined carbohydrates such as vegetables, fruits, and grains, and legumes.
+A fast metabolizer does better with a high-fat diet; a smaller percentage of the diet is unrefined carbohydrates such as vegetables, fruits, grains, and legumes.
+These people can have strong appetites, especially if they don’t fuel with good sources of protein and high-fat foods.

-Dialling in the macro-nutrient ratios according to your metabolism type will help to provide the necessary satiety and energy levels for your individual needs and metabolic rate.
+Dialing in the macro-nutrient ratios according to a person’s metabolic type will help to provide the necessary satiety and energy levels for your individual needs and metabolic rate.